rubenroesti/DDD-2025-Group08/README.md

 ### Abstract (300 charachters)
-This project visualizes amino-acid concentrations in samples from Orgueil, Murchison, Ryugu, and Bennu.
-Using images, chemical datasets, and added historical and scientific context, it maps and compares patterns that illuminate early solar-system organics.
+This project maps amino-acid concentrations in Orgueil, Murchison, Ryugu, and Bennu.
+Using images, chemical datasets, and added historical and scientific context, it visualizes and compares patterns that shed light on organic origins in the early solar system.

 ### Protocol Diagram
 ```mermaid